ISL: FC Pune City set to wind up operations; New franchise likely from Hyderabad | Goal.com

 Goal has learnt that the new owner will be from Hyderabad and relocate the franchise to the Telangana capital.
 However, this move does put the future of the current Pune City players in doubt.

 Key players like Vishal Kaith, Adil Khan and Ashique Kuruniyan might well opt to find new clubs.
 The delay in payments by at least two months results in a breach of contract by the club, leaving the players free to move elsewhere for free.
-But the Pune City management have told the players that their dues will be cleared and that they will not be released.
+But the Pune City management have told the players that their dues will be cleared and have requested the players not to seek a move elsewhere.

-The Stallions' think tank know that if important players leave the club, the potential new owners might be put off from buying the club.
-In any case, Pune City have lined up backup buyers.
+The Stallions' think tank know that if important players leave the club, the potential new owners might find it difficult to build a team.